Key Specs of Hyundai Santro

-Hyundai Santro Engine and Mileage: Powering the new Hyundai Santro is a 1.1-litre, 4-cylinder petrol engine which produces 69PS of max power and 99Nm of peak torque.
+Hyundai Santro Engine and Transmission: Powering the Hyundai Santro is a BS6 1.1-litre, 4-cylinder petrol engine which produces 69PS and 99Nm.
 It can be had with either a 5-speed MT or a 5-speed AMT.
-Hyundai claims that the new Santro returns a certified fuel efficiency of 20.3kmpl for both, manual and AMT variants.
 A factory-fitted CNG kit is also available on the Magna and Sportz variants, albeit only with the manual transmission.
-Running on CNG, Santro’s 1.1-litre engine makes 59PS of max power and 84Nm of peak torque.
-Hyundai claims that the Santro CNG returns a mileage of 30.48km/kg.
+Running on CNG, Santro’s 1.1-litre engine makes 60PS and 85Nm.

-Hyundai Santro Features: A driver airbag, along with ABS and EBD are standard across the range.
-Only the Sportz AMT and top-spec Asta variant get an additional passenger airbag.
-There are a few segment-first features on the Santro too such as the 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, rear parking camera & sensors and rear AC vents.
+Hyundai Santro Features: Features on the Santro include a 7-inch touchscreen infotainment system with MirrorLink, Apple CarPlay and Android Auto connectivity, rear parking camera & sensors, and rear AC vents.

 Hyundai Santro price list (Variants)